georglauterbach/hermes/README.md

 ## :mailbox: About

 _Hermes_ configures _Ubuntu_ by installing various packages and placing (new) configuration files.
 The configuration enhances the out-of-the-box experience of Ubuntu.
-It will automatically detect the installed version (sarting from _Ubuntu_ 23.10 "_Mantic Minotaur_").
+It will automatically detect the installed version (starting from _Ubuntu_ 23.10 "_Mantic Minotaur_").
 You can also optionally install and configure the GUI.

 > [!NOTE]
 >